-Applied Music - Guitar The major aim of Kingswood's applied music lessons is the training of well-rounded worship leaders.
+Applied Music - Guitar The major aim of Kingswood's guitar lessons is the training of wellrounded worship leaders.
 Therefore, the core of guitar study will be focused in the following areas: general musicianship, technique (scales and chords), repertoire, praise and worship playing styles, chord chart reading.
 Applied lessons taken for credit will include ear training and sight reading.
+1 credit hour Every semester